bcgov/CITZ-IMB-Capstone2020/README.md

 - Engaging with Ministry Business Units to support their IM/IT project initiatives
 - Providing IM/IT Application Management Services including support and operational maintenance for over 80 applications on behalf of CITZ Ministry Business Units
 - Providing STRA and PIA services for the Ministry
-- Providing Ifrastructure Management Services for Ministry clients
+- Providing Infrastructure Management Services for Ministry clients
 - Operating the IMB Support Desk
 - Reporting to the Ministry CIO (MCIO)